Iamhafsah/Iamhafsah/README.md

 ### Hi there 👋

- I am Hafsah, a Front end developer and technical writer from Nigeria.
+ I am Hafsah, a Frontend engineer and technical writer from Nigeria.
 I love to read, write, and listen to music when i'm not coding.

 - 🌱 I’m currently learning React native and Typescript.
 - 👯 I’m looking to collaborate on any fantastic open source project.